abdulmajeeth001/HostelMateOwner/docs/WHATSAPP_INTEGRATION.md

-# WhatsApp Integration for WinkStay
+# WhatsApp Integration for StayBuki

 ## Overview

-This document outlines the options and requirements for adding WhatsApp messaging capabilities to WinkStay's notification system.
+This document outlines the options and requirements for adding WhatsApp messaging capabilities to StayBuki's notification system.

 ## Current Status